seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 No; he doth but mistake the truth totally.

 **GONZALO**
-But the rarity of it is,--which is indeed almost
+But the rarity of it is, (which is indeed almost
-beyond credit,--
+beyond credit,)

 **SEBASTIAN**
 As many vouched rarities are.